agile-ts/documentation/docs/Interfaces.md

 MY_COLLECTION.update(1, {name: "frank"}, {patch: false}); MY_COLLECTION.getItemValue(1); // Returns '{name: "frank"}'
 ```
-Keep in mind, that if we decide to overwrite the entire Item data object,
+Keep in mind that if we decide to overwrite the entire Item data object,
 we have to redefine the `primaryKey` in the given data object.
 Otherwise, the `primary Key` gets missing, which can lead to problems.